12-Lead ECG Placement

 Other Considerations

-Therefore, in female patients, the V4, V5 and V6 leads are recommended to be placed underneath the left breast where the breast tissue meets the chest.
+In female patients, the V4, V5 and V6 leads are recommended to be placed underneath the left breast where the breast tissue meets the chest (GE HealthCare 2022).

-Where it becomes necessary, it is also customary practice to record any alterations in lead placement; for example, where lead placement is changed from the standardised location due to patient position, injury etc.
+It is also customary practice to record any necessary alterations in lead placement, such as when lead placement is changed from the standardised location due to patient position, injury, etc.

 End of Procedure

 Ensure that the patient’s privacy and dignity are maintained.
-The chest should not be left exposed and can be covered back up with blankets, or the patient can re-dress as necessary.
+The chest should not be left exposed and should be covered back up with blankets, or the patient can re-dress as necessary.

-The ECG electrodes should be removed if the patient is not likely to require further or serial ECGs, but otherwise can be left in place for up to 24 hours before needing to be replaced (Coviello 2016).
+The ECG electrodes should be removed if the patient is not likely to require further or serial ECGs, but otherwise can be left in place for up to 24 hours before needing to be replaced (Danlee Medical Products 2024).

 If you are not interpreting the ECG, follow local policy and use clinical judgement to arrange for interpretation.
 Local policies often also require the initials of the person taking the ECG to be recorded.